molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 `x` must be an array of all strings or all numbers.
 Either is fine so long as all elements are comparable.

 Returns a new array where the elements are sorted ascending.
 If `descending` is `true`, they're instead sorted descending.

+See the [general notes on string sorting](/README.md#note-on-how-jsontools-sorts-strings) for notes on how strings are sorted.

 ----
 `sum(x: array) -> float`